Import annotations from NIfTI files

 list with more paths and class maps.

-If you set mode to video
+If you set the mode to video

 to have a separate video annotation for each lesion.
 The last option mask